Tree Trimming Cost

 Tree surgeons carry out highly skilled and specialised work.
 It is not a job that anyone can do.
 There are several things to check before you choose a tree surgeon.

-- Qualifications.
-A tree surgeon should be trained.
-They should hold qualifications for working at height, using a chainsaw from a rope and harness, and how to use and maintain a chainsaw.
+- Qualifications - A tree surgeon should be trained and hold qualifications for working at height, using a chainsaw from a rope and harness, and know how to use and maintain a chainsaw.
 At least one member of the team should be trained to perform an aerial rescue.
 These are not legal requirements, but any tree surgeon who does not have these sorts of qualifications does not have enough training.

 FAQs